Tharangambadi

 Tharangambadi is the headquarters of Tharangambadi taluk.
 Its name means "place of the singing waves"; the old designation Trankebar remains current in modern Danish.
 Tharangambadi is located at the distance of 285 km from Chennai.
-The nearest airport is at Tiruchirapalli international airport at 172 km and the nearest port is at Karaikal at 26 km.
+The nearest airport is Tiruchirappalli International Airport, 172 km away and the nearest port is at Karaikal at 26 km.
+It is served by Tharangambadi railway station.

 History

 The place dates back to the 14th century.
 Masilamani nathar (Shiva) temple was built in 1306, in a land given by Maravarman Kulasekara Pandyan I. As of now, this temple is the oldest monument.
 Until 1620, when the Danes came, the place was under Thanjavur Nayak kingdom.
 Danish admiral Ove Gjedde felt the place would be a potential trading centre, made a deal with Raghunatha Nayak and built a fort, which is known as Fort Dansborg.
+In 1644, Dansborg was besieged, yet the siege became inconclusive.

 A Jesuit Catholic congregation in Tranquebar predated the arrival of the Danes by several decades.
 This congregation descended from Tamil fishermen converted by Portuguese missionaries.
 There was also a sizable population of Indo-Portuguese due to their presence nearby in Nagapattinam.
 The Catholic church was probably demolished to build the fort.
 This fort was the residence and headquarters of the governor and other officials for about 150 years.
 It is now a museum hosting a collection of artifacts from the colonial era.

+In 1639, experienced seafarer, Willem Leyel, was sent to Tranquebar on the order of Christian IV of Denmark to inspect the Danish East India Company's troublesome financial conditions.
+The Tranquebar Rebellion in 1648 may have started as a response to Leyel making a treaty with the Mughals to stop local Danish piracy.
+It was followed by a show trial that returned him to Denmark, and thus ending commercial oversight by the Crown.
+Two years later, Frederick III abolished the company.
+Although the company had been abolished, the colony was a royal property and still held by a garrison unaware of court developments back at home.
+As the number of Danes-Norwegians declined through desertions and illness, an illiterate commoner, Eskild Anderson Kongsbakke was loyal to his country and successfully held the fort until May of 1669; when the Crown dispatched the frigate Færø to re-establish an official outpost.